nazmul199512/Django-restaurant-app/README.md

 # Web-project
-A python and django powerd web project.
+A python and django powerd web application.